BP-H/superNova_2177/README.md

 directly as that bypasses Streamlit's runtime.

 Exporting plots as static images requires the `kaleido` package.
-Install it using `pip install -r requirements.txt` if it isn't already available.
+Install it using `pip install -r requirements-streamlit.txt` if it isn't already available.

 Open [http://localhost:8888](http://localhost:8888) in your browser to interact with the demo.
 Use the **Reset to Demo** button below the editor to reload `sample_validations.json` at any time.